Personal impression

 If we are taking a look to our students in this course, it can not be that only some 20% of students take a full responsibility of their learning.
 (Around 25% did finally the tasks required to complete this course).
 To me there is a conflict between theory and practise.

-- If I would have to decide now again whether to join this course, then I would think hard and probably would not join.
+About feedback - If I would have to decide now again whether to join this course, then I would think hard and probably would not join.

 I wrote into several posts my feedback: materials great, course too intensive, more feedback and support from the facilitators is needed, next time try to use the forum also and discuss there interesting subjects (not formal information about the course) and add some pictures or jokes about elearning :) (have some fun); clarify your target group, be in dialogue with students (and make sure that the learning takes place - that people learn 'right' things).
 Elearning is more demanding and that includes facilitators also.
 If you want students to take the responsibility of their learning than you must take it (responsibility) also.
 Analyse this course: what worked out and what did not.
 I don't know whether there are some quality measures, but to me it seems that if from the group of 8 only 3 graduates, then this is not a success story.
 Sry.
 Try to get some information (data) when and why people decided to leave this course.
 Read reflections and try to understand why do people have negative feelings about this course (last reflections of participants describe having negative feelings about this course and I share their feelings, the conflict I had/described several weeks ago is still there).
 If necessery collect data about it.
 Analyse your pedagogical approach: I'm not sure that everything was ok there.
 Give students more freedom: some elective material, alternative assignments (wikis, more than 1 possible headings for essay per week).
 Have plan B for the course.